 Learn More about Susan

-- Echoes of Memory Read Susan's stories
+- Echoes of Memory Read Susan's writings

 Susan Warsinger's parents thought they were sending Susan away from danger when they paid to have her and her brother, Joseph, smuggled into France.
 But in Versailles, after the German invasion, Susan came face-to-face with a Nazi officer.
 The officer and the mayor of Versailles wanted to communicate but had no language in common.
 Then someone remembered that a little girl spoke German.
 Susan nervously translated for the officer and the mayor.
 Her Jewish identity was not discovered.